codmccabe/Math1431/doc/chapter4/.ipynb_checkpoints/41-checkpoint.md

 * $f(x)=x^3$ is a one-to-one function.
 :::

-Like the vertical line test for determining if a graph is for a function we have the following.
+We have the following, like the vertical line test for determining if a graph is for a function.

 :::{prf:property}
 :label: horLineTest